Want to increase your conversion rate?

 To really skyrocket your conversion rate, you’ll want to pay careful attention to the contrast you use on your page.

-This classic example of button colors from HubSpot isn’t really about button colors at all, otherwise red buttons would perform better for everyone.
+This classic example of button colors is from a historical study by HubSpot, which isn’t really about button colors at all, otherwise red buttons would perform better for everyone.

 The true results of the case study demonstrate that contrast, like a red button on a page with a green logo and accents, stands apart.